Portrayal of black people in comics: First African-American solo series

+In 1920, the humorous strip Bungleton Green was created by Leslie Rogers for the Chicago Defender, one of the most influential Black newspapers in the country.
+The strip ran until 1968, undergoing a remarkable transformation: in the 1940s, cartoonist Jay Jackson reinvented it as a science fiction time-travel adventure strip.

+In 1944, Owen Middleton created Sergeant Joe: Fighting Champion of Democracy, a superhero-themed strip with a U.S. military motif.

+On August 19, 1950, the Pittsburgh Courier launched a new color comic section, for which the Smith-Mann Syndicate supplied several strips featuring Black characters.
+These included Neil Knight, the first Black astronaut and space adventurer in a comic strip, illustrated by Carl Pfeufer; Guy Fortune, the first Black secret agent in a comic strip, written by Edd Ashe; Mark Hunt, the first Black private detective in a comic strip, also written by Edd Ashe; and the Western The Chisholm Kid, the first Black cowboy in a comic strip, also illustrated by Carl Pfeufer.

 Lobo was a fictional Western comic book hero who was the medium's first African-American character to headline his own series.
 He starred in Dell Comics' little-known two-issue series Lobo (Dec.
 1965 and Sept.
 1966), was created by D. J. Arneson and Tony Tallarico.

 In 1970, Larry Fuller's black superhero Ebon appeared in one issue of his own comic, published by the underground comix publisher San Francisco Comic Book Company.
 Ebon was a bad fit with the largely white, adult audiences of underground comix, and did not meet with much success.

 From January 18, 1970, to February 17, 1974, was published the comic strip Friday Foster, created and written by Jim Lawrence and later continued by Jorge Longarón.
 In 1975, Friday Foster was adapted into a blaxploitation feature film of the same name, starring Pam Grier.